Hauser, Idaho

 Hauser is a city in Kootenai County, Idaho, United States.
-The population was 678 at the 2010 census.
+As of the 2020 census, Hauser had a population of 761.
 The city is located on the southern end of Hauser Lake.

 Geography

 The Washington-Idaho state line lies just to the west of Hauser.
 Idaho State Highway 53 runs along the southern edge of the city, providing transportation east to Rathdrum and west into Spokane metropolitan area.
 Hauser is part of the larger Spokane–Coeur d'Alene combined statistical area.

 According to the United States Census Bureau, the city has a total area of 0.94 sqmi, all land.

+Hauser Lake

+Hauser Lake is a freshwater lake just above Hauser.
+It covers 625 acres of land has an average depth of 21 feet.
+It originally went by a couple different names like, Sucker lake and Mud Lake until the lake was renamed Hauser Lake in honor of Samuel Thomas Hauser who was a governor of Montana Territory and good friend of Daniel Chase Corbin, the baron of the Spokane Falls and Northern Railway.